The EU AI Act: a TL;DR; summary, without the histrionics

 - If you are a developer, start thinking about how you can build AI systems that are compliant with the requirements.
 This includes areas such as data governance, transparency, observability and human oversight.

 If you need help or would like to discuss how to do any of the above, please feel free to reach out.
-We are here to help, and happy to have a chat.
+We are here to help, and happy to have a chat or point you in the direction of the right people.